-Fulvestrant (Faslodex®) is another anti-oestrogen that is sometimes used in the treatment of secondary breast cancer.
+Fulvestrant (Faslodex®) is another anti-oestrogen that is sometimes used in the treatment of metastatic breast cancer.
 It is given as a monthly injection into the muscle of the buttock.
 It may be recommended if other hormonal therapies have stopped working or if a woman cannot take tablets because she’s feeling sick.

 Aromatase inhibitors work by stopping androgens from being changed to oestrogen.
 Examples of aromatase inhibitors include anastrozole (Arimidex®), letrozole (Femara®) and exemestane (Aromasin®).
 Aromatase inhibitors are only effective for women who have gone through menopause permanently.